-Naturo of Organization matui e u Organization
+Nature of Organization The Four Co unties Health Services Foundation ı ("the • Found dation") is a regis stered c harity incor porated in Ontario witho ut sha re d capital.
+The Foundation generates revenue

-The Four Counties Health Services Foundation ("the Foundation") is a registered charity incorporated in Ontario without share capital.
-The Foundation generates revenue through fundraising and the management of its investments to enhance or improve the services provided by or the facilities of Four Counties Health Services.
+Four Counties Health Services.

 The Foundation is a registered charity and, as such, is exempt from income tax and may issue income tax receipts to donors.